-Internal QC checks are "in-house" procedures implemented by the laboratory to ensure high-quality data.
+Internal QC checks are in-house procedures implemented by the laboratory to ensure high-quality data.
 They include reviewing documentation to determine that all samples are tested, sample holding times are not exceeded, holding conditions are acceptable, test protocols are followed, instruments are calibrated and maintained, and control survival and water-quality conditions are within acceptable ranges.
 Other important issues are verification of the taxonomy and viability of test organisms.

-Document source and culture history of test organisms.
+Document the source and culture history of test organisms.
 Identify organisms to species, record, and include taxonomic references used.
 If possible, preserve a subsample of the test organisms for future identification in the event of aberrant toxicity.
-The age, size, and/or maturity of the test organisms usually are specified in the test protocol; verify these.
+The age, size, and maturity of the test organisms usually are specified in the test protocol; verify these.
 Organisms must be healthy, exhibiting good survival (e.g., >80%) preceding testing.
 Specify appropriate holding time and acclimation procedures either in the test protocols or the laboratory's SOPs; ensure that resulting documentation is available for audit.
 If animals are provided by a supplier, request documentation from the supplier.
-For cultured organisms, documentation should include culture history [original source, conditions under which they are reared, reference toxicant data, analysis of food and water supplies, and (for bioaccumulation test species) tissue residue analysis].
+For cultured organisms, documentation includes culture history [original source, conditions under which they are reared, reference toxicant data, analysis of food and water supplies, and (for bioaccumulation test species) tissue residue analysis].
 For organisms collected in the wild, request collection-related data (e.g., date, location, and water quality at time of collection), acclimatization, and shipping procedures.
 Confirm species by taxonomic identification before use.

-Two widely accepted ways to assess test-organism viability are the use of test-validation controls (or "negative controls") and reference-toxicant tests.
+Two widely accepted ways to assess test-organism viability are the use of test-validation controls (or negative controls) and reference-toxicant tests.
 A test-validation control is a group of organisms that, except for the treatment factor, are handled identically to the other organisms in the test.
-Test-validation controls for most acute lethality tests limit acceptable mortality levels to $\leq 10\%$ (i.e., survival $\geq 90\%$).
-If <90% of the testvalidation control survive, the test is considered invalid and must be repeated.
+Test-validation controls for most acute lethality tests limit acceptable mortality levels to $\leq 10\%$ (i.e., survival $\geq 90\%$ ).
+If < 90% of the test-validation control survive, the test is considered invalid and must be repeated.
 For chronic sublethal tests, the test-validation control may also include acceptable limits for other endpoint data, such as growth and reproduction.
 Reference toxicant tests are designed to assess sensitivity to a specific contaminant.
-In a reference toxicant test, organisms are exposed to a range of concentrations of a single contaminant or contaminant mixture in water-only exposures, and an LC50 (usually 48 or 96 h) is Table 8020:I. Summary of Typical Test Deviations and Need for Retesting $% \left[{{\left[{{{\rm{T}}{\rm{T}}} \right]}{\rm{T}}} \right]{\rm{T}}} \right]$
+In a reference toxicant test, organisms are exposed to a range of concentrations of a single contaminant or contaminant mixture in water-only exposures, and an LC50 (usually 48 or 96 h) is calculated.
+Evaluate results of reference toxicant tests in a laboratory control chart (see 8020 B.2).